24 Jun Jumping in to Maine’s startup & tech community

 Meetup.com: find local groups of people sharing your interests, whether that’s building a 3d printer at the Open Bench Project, meeting local UX designers, swapping software tips at the Server Side Engineering and Performance Meetup or having a beer with virtual reality tech enthusiasts.
 Pro tip: if the group you’d like to see doesn’t exist yet, congratulations!
 You’ve just become the organizer of a new Meetup, which is a terrific way to meet locals.

-Finally, visit Maine Startups Insider, a clearinghouse for news about Maine’s emerging companies.
+To make sure you stay up to date on acquisitions, investment news and other startup news, visit Maine Startups Insider, a clearinghouse for news about Maine’s emerging companies.
 Curated by Whit Richardson, a former reporter covering the startup beat for the Portland Press-Herald newspaper, the site covers news, rumors, and job listings.
 Make sure to sign up for the Insider‘s weekly email newsletter.